-Two officers shot man after robbery in Northwest Washington, D.C. police say
+Two officers shoot man after robbery in Northwest Washington, D.C. police say

-A short time later, police said officers found the alleged assailant about two blocks away in the 200 block of Florida Ave.
-NW.
+A short time later, police said officers found the alleged assailant about two blocks away in the 200 block of Florida Avenue NW.
 In a statement, police said the man “refused to follow numerous commands” and “two officers discharged their firearms.”

 Police said a pellet gun was found at the scene.